medfordengineering/mrchristysengineering/_pages/about.md

 ---
 layout: page
-title: Mediumish Template for Jekyll
+title: Welcome to Mr. Christy's Robotics and Engineering
 permalink: /about
 comments: true
 ---